opensemanticworld/osw-ansible/README.md

 ## Usage

 After configuration, you can run the Ansible Playbooks to deploy the OSW components.
 Either run the full OSW deployment or single specific components.
-Ensure you have the right permissions to run the Ansible Playbooks, your VM user must be in the `sudo` group and your deployment machine need to have `SSH` access to the VM.
+Ensure you have the right permissions to run the Ansible Playbooks, your remote machine user must be in the `sudo` group and your deployment machine need to have `SSH` access.

 1. To run the full OSW deployment, run [playbooks/main.yml](playbooks/main.yml) by the following command: